CIS3296SoftwareDesignF21/dbvc/Week3.md

 - Blocker for above task is finding a way to interact with Google Calendar API through our bot instead of through an outside tool
 - Add Muted role and a functionality to add members to mentionedMembers list that results in muting
 ### Rachel
+- Continue working on channel permissions for server initializaion
+- Create admin only commands with permissions
 ### Lin Li
 ### Chenxuan
 - Add !help command to shows all the command bot have.